Sending FBA goods to Amazon: How to ensure your inbound shipment arrives safely at the warehouse

 In order for shipments to smoothly pass through the Amazon inbound process, they must be labeled accordingly.
 The following guidelines must be followed:

-In addition, for a smooth process of the Amazon Warehouse Inbound, all items must be labeled with a scannable barcode.
-This can be the manufacturer’s barcode (permissible barcodes: UPC, EAN, JAN, and ISBN), an FNSKU barcode, and a Transparency Code to prevent product counterfeiting.
+In addition, for a smooth process of the Amazon Warehouse Inbound, all items must be equipped with a scannable barcode.
+This can be the manufacturer barcode (acceptable barcodes: UPC, EAN, JAN, and ISBN), an FNSKU barcode, and a Transparency Code to prevent product counterfeiting.

-Further information on the requirements can be found by sellers and manufacturers here: Barcode requirements for products shipped by Amazon and Labeling requirements for shipments.
+Further information on the requirements can be found by sellers and manufacturers here: Barcode requirements for products fulfilled by Amazon and Labeling requirements for shipments.

 Further notes on packaging

 In addition, Amazon provides further tips on which packaging materials are permissible when marketplace sellers want to send FBA goods to Amazon.
-The tape used should, for example, be intended for shipping and correspondingly strong.
-Only if the contents do not move when the box is gently shaken back and forth is it correctly packaged.
+The tape used should, for example, be intended for shipping and accordingly strong.
+Only if the contents do not move when the carton is gently shaken back and forth is it correctly packaged.

 Suitable packaging materials are